-Whether you just ran out of shave soap, or you’re looking to “shave” a few dollars off of your budget, you might be wondering if you can shave with just water.
+Whether you just ran out of shave soap or you’re looking to “shave” a few dollars off of your budget, you might be wondering, can you shave with just water?

-What happens if you shave with just water?
+What happens if you shave without shaving cream?

-While shaving with shave soap can be a luxurious and relaxing activity, sometimes you need to shave even if you don’t have soap.
+While shaving with shaving soap can be a luxurious and relaxing activity, you might not always have access to your preferred soap such as when you’re on the road.

 Does shaving cream or soap help make a shave better?